RazvanBerbece/UnifyFootballBot/README.md

 4. (Optional) Have Docker installed.

 ## On host machine
-1. Build the project by running the `go build -o build ./cmd/... && go build ./internal/...` command at the root of the repo.
+1. Build the project executable by running the `go build -o build ./cmd/...` command at the root of the repo.
 2. Start the bot application by running the `./build/bot-srv` command at the root of the repo.

 ## In Docker